XifengGuo/CapsNet-Keras/README.md

 the coefficient for the loss is `lam_recon=0.0005*784=0.392`.
 This should be **equivalent** with using SSE (sum squared error) and `lam_recon=0.0005` as in the paper.

-**Recent updates:**
-- Add example for multi-gpu training.
-On two GTX 1080Ti, speed=`55s/epoch`, in contrast to `80s/epoch` on a single GTX 1080Ti.
-- Correct the *Routing algorithm*.
-Now the gradients in inner iterations are blocked.
-   Reorganize the dimensions of Tensors in this part and optimize some operations to speed up.
-   About `100s / epoch` on a single GTX 1070 GPU.
-- Rename `dim_vector` to `dim_capsule`.
-- Change prior `b` from Variable to constant and move it from `build` to `call`.
-   Although it is **equivalent** to the former version, but the current version is easier to understand.
-Thanks to [#15](https://github.com/XifengGuo/CapsNet-Keras/pull/15).

 **TODO**
 - Conduct experiments on other datasets.